SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 	<ui5-button slot="overflowButton" id="endOverflowButton">End</ui5-button>
 </ui5-tabcontainer>
 ```

- - The display CSS property of the component is changed from `inline-block` to `block`.

  - You can no longer import and implement the `ITab` interface.
 TabContainer is designed to work only with Tab and TabSeparator classes, so the interface was obsolete.